szymon0w/Python-Platformer-main/README.md

 - fix the bug that is making you fall when jumping with touching a wall
 - make opponents stay on the ground instead of falling
 - add health bar and lifes
+- create a main menu

 TODO:

+- add level creator that will allow to draw levels
+- add settings that will allow to control sounds, game steering, game difficulty, etc
 - make opponents intelligent by coding some actions or using AI
 - add abilities as a game progress (shooting, double jump, grabbing things, hitting, assasination, sneaking etc..)
 - add attacking and some weapons